-&lt;sup>20 Share Value estimates are based on 2015 share prices per pound (IFQ database accessed 12/14/16) and pounds under 2017 quotas.
+Note: Share value estimates are based on 2015 share prices per pound (IFQ database accessed 12/14/16) and pounds under 2017 beginning of the year quotas.
+Thus, the commercial red snapper quota is the quota that existed prior to the court decision to vacate the rule that reallocated red snapper ACL from the commercial sector to the recreational sector in Amendment 28.